bfontaine/homebrew-tools/README.md

 This is a work in progress.
 I wrote these scripts to automate some of the work I used to do manually when upgrading formulae and submitting pull requests to the Homebrew repo.

+Note: this intended as a *personal* tools set, expect things to be broken and documentation to be outdated.

 ## Usage